SpecialAro/Chromium-Kiosk/tests/kiosk-test-plan.md

 **Objective**: Verify that the script handles network connectivity issues gracefully.

 **Steps**:
-1. Start with a clean VM
+1. Start with a clean VM (use `./tests/qemu-test-kiosk.sh revert` to restore snapshot)
-2. Disconnect the VM from the network (in VirtualBox, go to Settings > Network and temporarily disable the adapter)
+2. Disconnect the VM from the network (in QEMU, you can use the monitor command `set_link net0 off`)
+3. Make the script executable: `chmod +x ha-chromium-kiosk-setup.sh`
-3. Run the installation script: `sudo ./ha-chromium-kiosk-setup.sh install`
+4. Run the installation script with bash: `bash ./ha-chromium-kiosk-setup.sh install`
-4. Provide an unreachable Home Assistant IP
+5. Provide an unreachable Home Assistant IP

 **Expected Result**:
 - Script should handle network connectivity issues gracefully